ManuelGil/vscode-typescript-generator/README.md

 - **Types**: Generate type aliases to streamline your code.
 - **Functions**: Boilerplate code for reusable logic.
 - **Variables**: Predefined variables for consistent coding.
+- **Custom Components**: Create custom components with your own templates.

 ## Table of Contents